 Wood Siding

 Wood is the classic siding.
 It brings homeowners back to a time when most homes used this material.
-It’s great for homeowners looking for a natural, cabin in the woods type home.
+It’s great for homeowners looking for a natural, cabin-in-the-woods-type home.
 It’s also a very sustainable option for those who are more environmentally conscious.

 The main drawback to wood is the maintenance it requires.
 It must be painted or stained to avoid rotting and weather damage.
 With proper maintenance, wood has a pretty good lifespan and will maintain its natural beauty for decades.